knative/docs/serving/using-cert-manager-on-gcp.md

-# Specify a service account to perform the DNS01 ACME challenge
+# Configure Knative and cert-manager for Google Cloud DNS

+These instructions assuming you have already setup a Knative cluster and installed cert-manager into your cluster.
+For more information, see [using an SSL certificate](using-an-ssl-cert.md).

-The DNS01 ACME challenge asks the domain owner to add a record to their zone to prove ownership.
-That means we will need to provide some service account to CertManager so that it can perform the challenge for us.
+To automate the generation of a certificate with cert-manager and LetsEncrypt, we will use a `DNS01` challenge type, which requires the domain owner to add a TXT record to their zone to prove ownership.
+Other challenge types are not currently supported by Knative.

+To be able to add the TXT record, we need to configure Knative with a service account that can be used by cert-manager to create and update this DNS record.

-As an example, Cloud DNS user can create a service account with the project role `dns.admin`:
+To begin, we create a new service account with the project role `dns.admin`:

 ```
 # Set this to your GCP project ID